Variants of VC dimension and their applications to dynamics: Concluding remarks

-Another intriguing question that deserves further investigation is the tightness of the bounds in \cref{thm:HY-comb,thm:comb} for $r\ge 3$. \cref{thm:lower-bound} tells us that these bounds are essentially tight for $r=2$.
+In this paper we study two variants of the VC dimension and their connections among dynamical systems, combinatorics and theoretical computer science.
+One intriguing question that deserves further investigation is the tightness of the bounds in \cref{thm:comb} for $r\ge 3$. \cref{thm:lower-bound} tells us that these bounds are essentially tight for $r=2$.
 Some of the arguments in the proof of \cref{thm:lower-bound} do generalise to larger $r$.
 Let us recall some notions from hypergraph theory.
 Let $G=(V,E)$ be an $r$-graph.
 The $r$-partition number of $G$, denoted by $f_r(G)$, is the minimum number of complete $r$-partite $r$-graphs needed to partition the edge set of $G$.
-The chromatic number $\chi(G)$ of $G$ is the minimum $k$ for which there exists a colouring $c\colon V\rightarrow [k]$ such that every edge $e\in E$ contains two vertices $u,v$ with $c(u)\ne c(v)$.
-One can easily extend \cref{lem:graph-to-class} to $r$-graphs as follows. \begin{proposition} For every $r$-graph $G$ with $f_r(G)=n$, there exists a partial class $\mH \subseteq \{1,\ldots,r,\star\}^{[n]}$ with $\VC(\mH) \le 1$ and $C(\mH) \ge \chi(G)$. \end{proposition} What is missing is an analogue of \cref{thm:separation} for $r$-graphs.
+The chromatic number $\chi(G)$ of $G$ is the minimum $k$ for which there exists a coloring $c\colon V\rightarrow [k]$ such that every edge $e\in E$ contains two vertices $u,v$ with $c(u)\ne c(v)$.
+One can easily extend \cref{lem:graph-to-class} to $r$-graphs as follows. \begin{proposition} For every $r$-graph $G$ with $f_r(G)=n$, there exists a partial concept class $\mH \subseteq \{1,\ldots,r,\star\}^{[n]}$ with $\VC(\mH) \le 1$ and $C(\mH) \ge \chi(G)$. \end{proposition} What is missing is an analogue of \cref{thm:separation} for $r$-graphs.

 \begin{question}[A hypergraph Alon--Saks--Seymour problem] Let $r\ge 3$.
 For every $n$, is there an $r$-graph $G$ such that $f_r(G)=n$ and $\chi(G)\ge n^{c_r\log n}$, where $c_r>0$ is a constant depending only on $r$? \end{question}